-Covers methods that enable you to move row focus by a specified number of rows forward or backward.
+Describes methods that enable you to move row focus by a specified number of rows.

-Describes navigator controls that allow end-users to browse through the grid control's data and add/delete records.
+Describes navigator controls, which allow users to browse through the grid control’s data and add/delete records.

 - Format Cell Values

-Shows how to format cell display text using HTML tags, events, masks and the standard .NET formatting mechanism.
+Shows how to format cell display text with HTML tags, events, masks, and the standard .NET formatting mechanism.

 The Data Grid supports hierarchical data sources, which consist of master and detail tables (lists) linked by one-to-many relationships.
-Master tables can be presented by Grid Views, Banded Grid Views or Advanced Banded Grid Views, while detail tables can be presented by any of the available Views.
+You can display master tables in Grid Views, Banded Grid Views, or Advanced Banded Grid Views, and show detail tables in any View type.

-If records in the bound data source provide a property (or properties) of a collection type, the Data Grid automatically enables master-detail mode to render these collections.
+If records in the bound data source contain a property (or properties) of a collection type, the Data Grid automatically enables master-detail mode to render these collections.